eugene-eeo/harlequin/README.rst

 An MIT-licensed, Python 3 ready library for a composable and sane alternative to MIME-handling in Python.
-Inspired by Werkzeug, Harlequin handles inconveniences associated with internalisation and encoding for you::
+Inspired by Werkzeug, Harlequin handles inconveniences associated with internationalisation and encoding for you::

     >>> from harlequin.enclosure import PlainText